Football in Berlin

 Football in Berlin, the capital of Germany, has a long history.
 The city contributed 24 of the 86 founders of the DFB, the German Football Association.
 The DFB Cup Final has been held every year at the Olympiastadion since 1985.

-The two main football clubs in Berlin are Hertha BSC and 1.
-FC Union Berlin.
+The two main football clubs in Berlin are Hertha Berlin and Union Berlin.
 Hertha BSC, a founder of the DFB, played in the West German system during the Cold War.
 1. FC Union Berlin played in the East German system.

 The Olympic Stadium hosted the later stages of football at the 1936 Summer Olympics, with the other matches played at smaller grounds in the city.
 The ground was also a venue in the 1974 FIFA World Cup group containing both West and East Germany.
 The 2006 FIFA World Cup Final was held at Olympiastadion and saw Italy defeat France on penalties.
 In 2015 the UEFA Champions League Final was held in Berlin.